droglenc/NCMTH107/modules/CE/ConfRegions_CE2.md

 ## Beetle Size
 <img src="zimgs/beetle.jpg" alt="Beetle" class="img-right">
 Researchers examined the size of two different species of beetles.
 They hypothesized that the mean thorax length of the *Halticus oleracea* species would be greater than 190 &mu;m.
 The data for their study is in Beetles.csv ([file](https://github.com/droglenc/NCData/raw/master/Beetles.csv), [meta](https://github.com/droglenc/NCData/blob/master/Beetles_meta.txt)).
-Use this information to (i) construct an appropriate confidence region for the population mean assuming &sigma;=14 and &alpha;=0.05, and (ii) summarize your findings in terms of the beetle's mean thorax length. [*Note that you will need to filter the data set to just the Halticus oleracea species of beetle as you did in the previous module.*]
+Use this information to (i) construct an appropriate confidence region for the population mean assuming &sigma;=14 and &alpha;=0.05, and (ii) summarize your findings in terms of the beetle's mean thorax length. [*Note that you will need to either filter the data set to just the Halticus oleracea species of beetle or summarize by group as you did in the previous module.*]

 ----